Peg Yorkin

-Peg Yorkin (born 1927) is a funder of American feminist activism.

-Biography
+Peg Yorkin (April 16, 1927 – June 25, 2023) was an American feminist activist, philanthropist, and fundraiser.
+She served as cofounder and chair of the Feminist Majority Foundation.

+Early life

-Yorkin grew up in New York City.
-An only child, born to a Catholic father and Jewish mother, she described her family household as "genteel poverty".
+Yorkin was born Peggy Diem on April 16, 1927, in New York City, where she also grew up.
+An only child of a Catholic father and Jewish mother, Yorkin was raised in neither religion and described herself as "no believer".
+"The religions are patriarchal.
+I don't believe in any of them, or a God, or a Goddess."

+She described her family circumstances as "genteel poverty".
 Her father's alcoholism negated his career as a cinematographer for legendary filmmaker D.W.
 Griffith and forced the family to live "on the kindness of my mother's relatives."

-Yorkin was raised in neither religion and described herself as "no believer".
-"The religions are patriarchal.
-I don't believe in any of them, or a God, or a Goddess."

 She went to Barnard College, had a brief acting stint and an early marriage that lasted two years.

-Yorkin married Bud Yorkin from 1954 until their divorce in 1984.
+Career

-In 1991, she made a US$10,000,000 endowment and gift to the Feminist Majority Foundation (which she was a cofounder and is the chair of) and the Fund for the Feminist Majority, a sister organization that she co-founded in 1987.
+In 1991, she made a US$10,000,000 endowment and gift to the Feminist Majority Foundation (of which she was a cofounder and chair) and the Fund for the Feminist Majority, a sister organization that she co-founded in 1987.
 The first program of the endowment was to help make RU 486 or another anti-progestin available to women.
+Yorkin received the Women of Courage Award in 1993.

-She spoke at the Feminist Expo 2000 at the Baltimore Convention Center, and has also produced live theater in Los Angeles.
+Yorkin spoke at the Feminist Expo 2000 at the Baltimore Convention Center, and also produced live theater in Los Angeles.

-Criticism

-She was criticized by Bitch magazine for saying in 2009, in regard to Roman Polanski, “My personal thoughts are let the guy go.
+Yorkin was criticized by Bitch magazine for saying in 2009, in regard to Roman Polanski, "My personal thoughts are let the guy go.
 It’s bad a person was raped.
 But that was so many years ago.
 The guy has been through so much in his life.
 It’s crazy to arrest him now.
 Let it go.
-The government could spend its money on other things.”
+The government could spend its money on other things."

-Awards

-She received the Women of Courage Award in 1993.

 Personal life

-Yorkin married TV producer Bud Yorkin in 1954; they divorced in 1986.
-They have two children (Nicole and David), both are TV writers.
-She has four grandchildren.
+Yorkin was married to Bud Yorkin from 1954 until their divorce in 1984.
+They had two children, Nicole and David, both TV writers.
+She had four grandchildren.

+Yorkin had dementia.
+She died in her home in Malibu, California on June 23, 2023, at the age of 96.